 Access and ability to perform study Contingency Analysis utilizing CAISO’s advanced network applications

-The RC Customer must notify the CAISO RC in writing 90 calendar days prior to when the RC Customer wants to start the HANA services it elects.
+The RC Customer must notify the CAISO RC in writing 90 calendar days prior to when the RC Customer wants to start the HANA services it elects by sending a request for service to RegulatoryContracts@caiso.com.

 HANA Visualization and HANA Study both require a 3-year initial commitment.
 The initial 3-year cost will include a one-time start-up fee and an annual ongoing fee for the software license and CAISO RC support.
 Annual enrollment in HANA services will continue unless the RC Customer submits a 12-month exit notification in writing to the CAISO RC.
 The exit notification must align with the RC Customer’s anniversary date.
 After the initial 3 years of HANA service, the annual cost to the RC Customer will be just the annual ongoing fee.